 (The photo of the Maultaschen in broth is by Matthias Haupt)

-Maultaschen, which translates directly as “mouth pockets” (The word “maul” is possbly a short form of Maulbronn, so they could be “Maulbronn pockets), are a meal unto themselves.
-These pckets are made with a very thin wheat-and-semolina based dough and contain a filling.
-Traditionally this filling consists of mince meat.
+Maultaschen, which translates directly as “mouth pockets” (The word “maul” is possibly a short form of Maulbronn, so they could be “Maulbronn pockets), are a meal unto themselves.
+These pockets are made with a very thin wheat-and-semolina based dough and contain a filling.
+Traditionally this filling consists of mincemeat.
 For those who are not a fan of meat (or don’t eat it for whatever reason), the vegetarian options are also just as popular and are easy to find.
 The most common of these alternatives is the spinach variety.
 For this post, we will be looking at the traditional Maultaschen.
 Don’t worry vegetarians!
 I will be sure to post the spinach alternative very soon.

 The following amounts are for four portions: